adl/hoaf/support.md

 `ltl3dra`'s source code is distributed under the [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0.html).

-`Prism`
+`PRISM`
 -------

-A development version of Prism (**LINK MISSING**) supports all acceptance conditions in accordance with the HOA format, and will use `jhoafparser` to input HOA.
+[PRISM](http://www.prismmodelchecker.org/) uses omega automata for probabilistic verification of LTL (and similar logics) against probabilistic models such as Markov chains and Markov decisions processes.

+The current development version of PRISM (**LINK MISSING**), which will form the next public release, includes support for plugging in external LTL-to-automaton generation tools using the HOA format.
+PRISM incorporates `jhoafparser` for the purposes of importing the generated automata and now supports verification of a variety of acceptance conditions: arbitrary generic acceptance conditions for Markov chains and Rabin or generalized Rabin conditions for Markov decision processes.

-Prism's source code is distributed under the [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0.html).
+PRISM's source code is distributed under the [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0.html).

 `Rabinizer`
 -----------